codarrenvelvindron/codarren.github.io/_drafts/DHCP_in_simple_terms.md

 **MAC(Media Access Control)** address: The MAC address is the unique identifier to a device.

-Unlike an IP address, it normally doesn't change.
+Unlike an IP address, it normally doesn't change. e.g. b8:9a:2a:1a:d5:92

 In the event MAC addresses are changed, they are modified only at software level, they cannot be changed at hardware level.